ironbee/ironbee/predicate/predicate.md

 Action and Operator
 -------------------

-Predicate may be used in rules in two ways: the `predicate` action or the `@predicate` operator.
+The Predicate system may be used in rules in two ways: the `predicate` action or the `@predicate` operator.

 The preferred way is via the `predicate` action.
 The `predicate` action indicates that the rule should be claimed by Predicate and injected if appropriate.
 The parameter to the action is the S-Expression that determines whether to inject the rule.